TBSDrJ/Dynamixel-AX-12A/README.md

 ```

 #### `setMovingSpeed()`
-  * Inputs: An integer, 0 - 1023.
+  * Inputs: An integer, -1023 to 1023 (in wheel mode) or 0 to 1023 (in joint mode)
   * Returns: `None`, or an error message if command fails.
   * Description: This is the most important command when using a Dynamixel in Wheel Mode.
-Sets the Dynamixel to move at the speed set by the input value.
-Also useful in Joint Mode, where it sets the speed that the motor moves when it changes to its new Goal Position.
-Note that, in general, if you run the Dynamixel at lower speed, the torque should increase, so if your robot is having a hard time reaching a certain position because the load is too high, set the moving speed lower and try again.
+Sets the Dynamixel to move at the speed set by the input value, where positive values are in the CCW direction and negative values are CW.

-**This needs to be updated for CW vs CCW motion.
-The function itself may need work.
+In Joint Mode, it sets the speed that the motor moves when it changes to its new Goal Position.
+Note that, in general (up to a point), if you run the Dynamixel at lower speed, the torque should increase, so if your robot is having a hard time reaching a certain position because the load is too high, set the moving speed lower and try again.

 Sample Code 1 (basic goForward with two motors):
 ```python